 Puden loves fishing and the thrill that comes with it when he manages to reel in a huge catch!
 He also enjoys eating and he lives by his motto: Stomach is always innocent, let’s eat!

 Vanessa trains youths and engages our team of volunteers.
 She is also a Certified Trainer for Network for Teaching Entrepreneurship Programmes and a Certified Facilitator for The Student Leadership Challenge® Workshop.

 In the local community, Vanessa is an active mentor and leader in various planning committees.
 She has worked intermittently with Quantum Learning Network as a team leader, and then as a facilitator to develop and execute residential camps, leadership trainings, and study skills and personal effectiveness workshops.

-Vanessa holds a Diploma in Applied Drama and Psychology from Singapore Polytechnic.
+Vanessa holds a Bachelor of Arts in Psychology and Management from Murdoch University, Australia and a Diploma in Applied Drama and Psychology from Singapore Polytechnic.

 She claims that she swallowed a microphone when she was younger – that amplified voice is something you will experience when you attend her trainings.